What Are Key Performance Indicators (KPIs) in general?

 Hourly rates and time-based KPIs

 In the accounting business, it is all about hourly rates.
-Good hourly rates resolve many issues and challenges.
+Good billable hourly rates resolve many issues and challenges.

 The fact is the accounting company sells hours.
 In the picture below, we see that the observed company sale approximately 30 thousand hours!
 Each hour is important.
 Accordingly, accountants need more effective management of hours performed and billed.